wttw/wowaddon/README.md

 * Install addons from Curse and TukUI
 * Uninstall addons
 * Update addons
+* Search for new addons
 * List installed addons, showing which are "out of date"
 * Show addon metadata
 * Show which directories are used by which addons
+* No complex setup, it discovers your current set of addons

 ## Installation

-Download the file from the [github release page](https://github.com/wttw/wowaddon/releases/tag/v0.1.0), unzip it and put it somewhere on your path.
+Download the file from the [github release page](https://github.com/wttw/wowaddon/releases/latest), unzip it and put it somewhere on your path.

 Run `wowaddon environment`.
 If it can't find your World of Warcraft